Emmanuel-Odero/Emmanuel-Odero/README.md

 # Jambo! 👋
 Am Emmanuel Odero, a scholar and a gentleman.
 At my spare time I narrate the idea of a cosmological universe through code.
 Hope you find something instresting in this pages.

-## Am proudly Kenyan 🇰🇪 so you know am a marathon runner⚡...
+## Am a proud Kenyan Developer⚡...

 Here's what gets me sleeping late: